Credit Cards Balance Transfer Credit Cards

 Even if you don’t get a 0% APR offer, some introductory offers have lower interest rates, usually around 2% or 3%.
 This is still a good perk to have and can go a long way toward helping you get rid of your credit card debt — even if your credit isn't so great.

 Many credit cards have interest-free introductory APRs that last anywhere from six to 24 months.
 On average, though, it’s common to see introductory periods that are 12 or 18 months long.
-Once the intro period is over, though, the APR increases the card’s regular rate.
+Once the intro period is over, though, the APR increases to the card’s regular rate.

 The best practice is to develop a plan to pay off your debt during the intro period before the last month's due date.
 However, even if you don’t get all the debt paid off, you might still come out ahead since you’ll be able to significantly reduce your balance before the higher rate kicks in.